ricardocajo/error-monitor-ros-gazebo/README.md

     * [Grammar](#grammar)
 * [Assessment](#assessment)

+## Introduction

+The development came from the idea of aliviating the burden of human interaction when testing a robotic system.
+*EXEMPLE OF THE STOP SIGN*

 ## Installs
 This project was made using Ubuntu 20.04 in a virtual environment.
 For this reason, specific versions of the following software were installed.
 You might want to adjust it to your operating system, versions, or preferences.